iterative/dvc.org/content/docs/user-guide/experiment-management.md

 # Experiment Management

-Data science and ML are iterative processes that tend to require a large number of attempts during their course, for example to develop data features, hyperspace exploration, deep learning optimization, etc. DVC helps you codify and manage all of your <abbr>experiments</abbr>, supporting these main experimentation approaches:
+Data science and ML are iterative processes that require a large number of attempts to reach a certain level of a metric.
+Experimentation is part of the development of data features, hyperspace exploration, deep learning optimization, etc. DVC helps you codify and manage all of your
+<abbr>experiments</abbr>, supporting these main approaches:

 1. Create [ephemeral experiments](#ephemeral-experiments) that derive from your latest project version, without having to keep track manually.
 DVC does that